Sacramento State Hornets football

 The Sacramento State Hornets football program is the intercollegiate American football team for the California State University, Sacramento located in Sacramento, California.
-The team competes in the NCAA Division I Football Championship Subdivision (FCS) and are members of the Big Sky Conference.
+The team competes in the NCAA Division I Football Championship Subdivision (FCS) and are currently members of the Big Sky Conference.

 The school's first football team was fielded in 1954.
 The team plays its home games at the 21,195-seat Hornet Stadium.
+The Sacramento State Hornets football team drew an average home attendance of 13,348 in 2023.

+Beginning in the 2026-2027 school year, Sacramento State will become a full member of the Big West Conference.
+Since the Big West does not support football, the Hornets will become an FCS Independent.

 History

 In 1954, Dave Strong was named the first football coach for the Hornets football program.
 The program's first victory came in their second season, in 1955, when the Hornets defeated Southern Oregon by a point.
 Sacramento State was first affiliated with the Northern California Athletic Conference, from 1954 through 1984; the conference was known as the Far Western Conference until 1982.
 The Hornets were then members of the Western Football Conference from 1985 through 1992.
 In 1993, Sacramento State move the American West Conference, and then to the Big Sky Conference in 1996.
 Hornet Stadium has been home to the football team since 1969.